 The Austrian dropped me off at the ranger station (so I could continue from where I started yesterday), and Stumblebee and Bass a bit further up the road at the campground (to skip some roadwalk).
 I passed a few cars on the road through the campground — although it had been recently closed due to bear activity, it since has reopened.
 One of the cars leaving the campground belonged to a friend of Fuck-It from the PCT in 2016; he was giving out donuts, which were quite tasty.

-Leaving the campground via a bridge over Two Medicine Creek, the reached a junction with two trails.
+Leaving the campground via a bridge over Two Medicine Creek, I reached a junction with two trails.
 One, the Dawson Pass Trail, a CDT alternate, led southwest between Two Medicine Lake and Rising Wolf Mountain, eventually climbing up a glacial cirque and reconnecting with the CDT.
 Most of the rest of the group was taking this alternate, but I opted to stick to the CDT; the alternate is longer, and has more elevation gain, and since I didn’t really get a zero yesterday, I wanted to conserve my energy and not unnecessarily wear myself out as I approach the end of the trail.

 Turning onto the Pitamakin Pass Trail (the CDT) instead, I turned northeast, circling around the east side of Rising Wolf Mountain, eventually heading up a glacial valley to the north of Rising Wolf.
 The trail quickly entered forest.